 To publish the form on site front-end and make it live for users to register, you’ll need to add the form shortcode to a WordPress page.
 Just go back to the All Forms screen first by clicking on the button at the top left of the Fields Manager screen.
 On the form card for the form you have created, you’ll see the shortcode of the form.
 This will look like: [RM_Form id=’3’]

 Copy and paste this shortcode into a WordPress page (or post) and publish it.
 Or, you can choose a form from the dropdown next to the Add Media button, which will add the shortcode for it automatically.
+Next, you need to add this page to a menu from Appearance -> Menus option from the WordPress Dashboard.
 The form will now show up on the page.

 So, you have now created a new registration form, added fields to it, and published it on front-end as well.
 That’s great progress!
 Your site visitors can now register on it with the use of this new registration form.